Publications

 On Their Way: An Orientation Curriculum for Unaccompanied Refugee Minors (URMs) is a 313-page resource to assist with provision of orientation to URMs and to refugee youth in general.
 Materials include topic overviews, activity plans, necessary materials, suggested variations, links to additional resources, and so forth.
 Designed for use by overseas orientation providers, this resource is also easily adapted for use by those who deliver orientation in the United States.

-Story of Me: An Orientation Workbook for Unaccompanied Refugee Minors (URMs) is a 36-page workbook, which participants complete during and after CO, based on variations of activities in On Their Way: An Orientation Curriculum for Unaccompanied Refugee Minors.
-As with On Their Way, the materials are applicable for URM and general youth orientation.
+Story of Me: An Orientation Workbook for Unaccompanied Refugee Minors (URMs) is a 36-page workbook that participants complete during and after CO, based on variations of activities in On Their Way: An Orientation Curriculum for Unaccompanied Refugee Minors.

 Refugee Families and Refugee Youth in the United States: Orientation DVD